 Utilization rate of address space is a key factor in justifying a new assignment of IP address space.
 Requesters must show exactly how previous address assignments have been utilized and must provide appropriate details to verify their one-year growth projection.
 The basic criteria that must be met are:

 A 25% immediate utilization rate, and

 A 50% utilization rate within one year.

 A greater utilization rate may be required based on individual network requirements.
-Please refer to RFC 2050 for more information on utilization guidelines.